appbaseio/reactivesearch/content/docs/gettingstarted/why.md

 ### Bring Your Own Cluster

-Already using an ElasticSearch cluster with AWS, Elastic Cloud or hosting it yourself?
+Already using an Elasticsearch cluster with AWS, Elastic Cloud or hosting it yourself?
 You can deploy appbase.io as a cloud-native software.
 Read more about Bring Your Own Cluster over [here](/docs/hosting/byoc/).